luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 **PSI index = (a + b)/(a + b + 2c)**, where a and b = the number of splice-junction reads connecting the alternative exon to the upstream and downstream constitutive exons, respectively, and c = the number of junction reads connecting the two constitutive exons.
 Calculates change in inclusion (delta PSI) for all potential splicing events between conditions.
 Tests if delta PSI exceeds a set threshold e.g. 5% (likelihood-ratio test).
 Visualise results in a sashimi plot.
-**Advantages**: doesnt make assumptions that is required with full isoform resolution, **Limitations**: only tests the 5 simple classical splicing patterns (skipped exons, retained introns, alt 5' splice site, alt 3' splice site, mut excl splice sites )& misses patterns not classified (compound events eg Alt 5'ss + ES + Alt 3'ss, multiple skipped exons, non binary splicing); splicing events are strictly binary (inclusion/exclusion of event)
+**Advantages**: doesnt make assumptions that is required with full isoform resolution, **Limitations**: only tests the 5 simple classical splicing patterns (skipped exons, retained introns, alt 5' splice site, alt 3' splice site, mut excl splice sites )& **misses complex patterns not classified** (compound events eg Alt 5'ss + ES + Alt 3'ss, multiple skipped exons, non binary splicing - account for ~20% of AS events); splicing events are **strictly binary** (inclusion/exclusion of event).
 Tools: **VAST-TOOLS**, rMATS, JuncBASE, JETTA, SpliceSeq

 ![enter image description here](https://lh3.googleusercontent.com/k05ELwI_1WON11e6TULfOIQ8Mc9w-248qVu2LkCJ148MrOcK3wA9EsVOqJcTWus24yGIVNV3zRugVg)